-- A stronger sense of belonging and self worth.
+- A stronger sense of belonging and self-worth.

-Everyone feels awesome receiving a massage!
+Almost everyone feels awesome receiving a massage!
 Especially at work.

 Proven very effective, accessible and affordable.
 Oh and you’ll look better too!
 How?
 Because the muscles in your face relax as you physically ‘let go’ whilst receiving a massage.
 No jaw clenching, softer around the eyes, the list goes on.
 True!